dempe/simple-markdown-for-anki/config.md

 This is an important one.
 Allows for adding codeblocks via three backticks or three tildas (```` ``` ````, `~~~`).
 It also allows you to add a language class to your code blocks.

-NOTE: The Anki editor likes to add `<br>` tags whenever you hit return in the editor.
-This breaks Markdown code blocks.
-A workaround that I found was to write the Markdown in the HTML editor `Ctrl-Shift-X`.

 Documentation [here](https://python-markdown.github.io/extensions/fenced_code_blocks/).

 ## footnotes